zentralopensource/zentral/docs/apps/mdm.md

 To set up Automated Device Enrollment (ADE) to work with Zentral, follow these steps:

-* Navigate to the Zentral *MDM > Overview > DEP Virtual Servers* section and click the *Connect* button.
+* Navigate to the Zentral *MDM > Overview > DEP Virtual Servers* section and click the *Connect* "power-plug" button in the top right.
 Do not close this section during the process.
-* Download the new public key.
+* Next to the text that says "Download the new public key", click the "down-arrow", "Download public key" button.
-* In ABM/ASM go to the *Preferences > Your MDM Servers > MDM Server Settings* section.
+* In ABM/ASM go to the *Preferences* and look for the *Your MDM Servers* section in the middle column.
-* Add a new MDM Server or click *Edit* on an existing MDM Server to replace the public key.
+* Add a new MDM Server by clicking the "plus-circle" with 'Add' below it at the top of that section (or click *Edit* after clicking on an existing MDM Server)
-* Download the `MDM server token` from the *MDM Server Information* section in ABM/ASM.
+* Upload the <your_zentral_domain_name>.zentral.cloud_public_key_1_<datetimestamp>.pem public key in the 'well' section on the page.
+* Click the `Download MDM Server Token` button at the top of the window.
-* Return to Zentral and upload the `MDM server token` in the *MDM > Overview > DEP Virtual Servers* section.
+* Return to Zentral and click the "Choose File" button to upload the MDM server token in the *MDM > Overview > DEP Virtual Servers* section.
 * Once an *Enrollment* profile has been created (see the section below), you can assign it as the default enrollment for this token.

 To fully utilize ADE, you need to create an *Enrollment* in the *MDM > Overview > Enrollment* section and select the appropriate *Virtual Server* during the setup process (see below).
 The assigned *Enrollment* will be reflected in the *MDM > DEP Virtual Servers > [Instance Name] > Profile* section, and the devices assigned in ABM/ASM will appear in the *MDM > DEP Virtual Servers > [Instance Name] > Devices* section.